gdsmith5/another-blog/_posts/2021-08-19-comment-comment-comment.markdown

 ```
 <br />

-> Commenting provides a convenient way to parts of the script that you want to remove temporarily.
+> Commenting provides a convenient way to ignore parts of the script temporarily.

 Sometimes you're debugging your script and you think the problem is on a certain line or set of lines.
 You can comment them out and then re-run the script to see how it does.
 Then, it's very easy to uncomment them if you decide you want to keep them.
 That way, you don't have to worry about losing something if you temporarily delete it as you debug.

 example:

 ``` matlab
 %% This section calculates the Taylor series expansion for e^x